 - 1. Aim the RKE transmitter at the vehicle.

-- 2. Press and release 1.
+- 2. Press and release .

-- Immediately after completing Step 2, press and hold Q for at least four seconds or until the turn signal lamps flash.
-The turn signal lamps flashing confirms the request to remote start the vehicle has been received.
+- Immediately after completing Step 2, press and hold O for at least four seconds or until the turn signal lamps flash to

+confirm that the request for remotely starting the vehicle has been received.